AadityaSingh360/Let-s-Chat/README.md

 ## Getting Started

-You can create an account or login to an old account to chat with other people on the app.
+You can create an account or login to an old account to chat with other people and make video calls on the app.

 ## How it looks